metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `message` (String) Message is an optional display message
 - `operator` (String) Operator is the conditional operation to perform.
 Valid operators are:Equals, NotEquals, In, AnyIn, AllIn, NotIn, AnyNotIn, AllNotIn, GreaterThanOrEquals,GreaterThan, LessThanOrEquals, LessThan, DurationGreaterThanOrEquals, DurationGreaterThan,DurationLessThanOrEquals, DurationLessThan
 - `value` (Map of String) Value is the conditional value, or set of values.
 The values can be fixed setor can be variables declared using JMESPath.

+<a id="nestedatt--spec--rules--validate--failure_action_overrides"></a>
+### Nested Schema for `spec.rules.validate.failure_action_overrides`

+Optional:

+- `action` (String) ValidationFailureAction defines the policy validation failure action
+- `namespace_selector` (Attributes) A label selector is a label query over a set of resources.
+The result of matchLabels andmatchExpressions are ANDed.
+An empty label selector matches all objects.
+A nulllabel selector matches no objects. (see [below for nested schema](#nestedatt--spec--rules--validate--failure_action_overrides--namespace_selector))
+- `namespaces` (List of String)

+<a id="nestedatt--spec--rules--validate--failure_action_overrides--namespace_selector"></a>
+### Nested Schema for `spec.rules.validate.failure_action_overrides.namespace_selector`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--rules--validate--failure_action_overrides--namespace_selector--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--rules--validate--failure_action_overrides--namespace_selector--match_expressions"></a>
+### Nested Schema for `spec.rules.validate.failure_action_overrides.namespace_selector.match_expressions`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.
+This array is replaced during a strategicmerge patch.